chinchalinchin/cumbercloud-web/README.md

 git remote add codecommit <ssh-url>
 ```

-In order to do push and pull from this new repository, you will need to [setup your SSH key on CodeCommit]().
+In order to push and pull from this new repository, you will need to [setup your SSH key on CodeCommit](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-ssh-unixes.html).
 After this is setup, you will need to push the current commit up to the repository to initiate the first pipeline build.

 ## Deployments